comportnx/compack-mods/README.md

 `Pulping corpses is 20x faster`

 This mod has the effect of making pulping zombie corpses much faster, though special tools (prying etc) are still needed for larger corpses.

+---

+### Smaller Fungal Blooms

+`Fungal bloom spawn radius reduced`

+This mod reduces the distance fungals can spawn from a fungal bloom considerably, shrinking the area of the overmap they dominate.